Ways To Let Your Children Know You Are Proud of Them

 Parent feedback is always important: Parental feedback is important through all stages of life, including the teenage years.
 When you are proud of your kiddo, you have to let them know to keep that connection strong.
 You’ll be providing feedback to your child even after they leave the house and live on their own, just don’t forget to give that feedback while they still live at home with you.

-Focus On The Positive: Many times we focus on the behaviour which needs to be improved when it comes to raising children.
+Focus On The Positive: Many times we focus on the behaviour which needs to be improve (growth mindset)d when it comes to raising children.
 When we say we are proud of our kids, we focus on the positive.
 Children need to hear that they are doing things right.
 This will help prevent them from feeling like a failure and slumping into depression.

 They Grow Up Fast: Parenting is challenging and it evolves as children get older.
 We need to continue to guide our children into adulthood and beyond.
 Teenagers are tricky because they look like young adults but they do not yet think and act like adults.
 It is easy to get caught up in immature actions but we must remember that how we speak to them is important, and they cannot process tone and conversation as well as adults do.
 Telling our children that we are proud of them helps impact their identity.